-It explains how the contaminated manure affected their allotments in 2008 & 2009.
-The site details how the manure chain can become contaminated and points out that it is almost impossible to know if the manure is contaminated, unless you can truly trace its history back from farmer to farmer, and obtain all the spray details.
+Contaminated manure affected some allotments in 2008 & 2009.
+The manure chain can become contaminated and it is almost impossible to know if the manure is contaminated, unless you can truly trace its history back from farmer to farmer, and obtain all the spray details.

 Sue advises: “If you have a pile of contaminated manure contact the Manure Matters website as Dow will arrange to have it removed.”